TESTOSTERONE & LOW TESTOSTERONE TOPICS

 Men with less sex drive, erectile dysfunction, reduced sperm count, decrease in

-muscle size or other signs of low testosterone should have a blood test to find out their
+muscle size, extreme weight gain, fatigue, depression or other signs of low testosterone should have a blood test to find out their

 Normal testosterone levels are 300 to 1,200 nanograms per deciliter (ng/dl).
 Testosterone levels are usually highest early in the morning.
 Doctors often measure it at that time.